jdjakub/phd-thesis/ch-state-first.md

 \criterion{Is there support for custom user-supplied notations?
 No.}
 Ditto.
+}

-## Implicit Structure
+## Explicit Structure
-\criterion{Is structure recovery necessary for non-behavioural "data"?
-No.}
+\criterion{Format errors: moderate.}
+On the one hand, as regards "data", the system allows boxes and arrows to be created only in valid places.
+(If not, this is a bug rather than the intended behaviour of the system.)

+On the other, the JavaScript code is edited in HTML text boxes.
+No syntax checks are performed by the substrate; errors are only discovered when calling the platform's `eval()` function to try and run the code.
+Therefore, all syntax/format errors related to JavaScript can be passed on to consumers of code.

+In total, the measure of Format Errors may be strictly less than if both code and data was specified in JavaScript, but remains fairly moderate.

+\criterion{String wrangling effort: moderate.}
+Code only exists in the system as JavaScript strings.
+Therefore, if user-level code ever wants to process or generate code, it needs to convert to/from these strings.

-There are user-level JavaScript functions for locating a box based on its path and accessing sub-structures inside it.
+For data, there are user-level JavaScript functions for locating a box based on its path and accessing sub-structures inside it.
 It is interesting to note that internally, these functions do need to analyse the "shape" of SVG trees and recognise the patterns that identify boxes, arrows, and so on.
 This is recovery of higher-level structures implicit in a tree, rather than tree structures implicit in a sequence.
-Regardless, because this takes place at the implementation level rather than the user level, the answer here is a "no".
+Regardless, this takes place at the implementation level and the user level need not be aware of it.

-\criterion{Is structure recovery necessary for behavioural "code"?
-Yes.}
-Code only exists in the system as JavaScript strings.
-Therefore, if user-level code ever wants to process or generate code, it needs to convert to/from these strings.

-\criterion{Can syntax errors be saved and discovered later?
-Yes.}
-The JavaScript code is edited in HTML text boxes.
-No syntax checks are performed by the substrate; errors are only discovered when calling the platform's `eval()` function to try and run the code.

-\criterion{Can extra-syntactic errors be saved and discovered later?
-No.}
-The system allows boxes and arrows to be created only in valid places.
-(If not, this is a bug rather than the intended behaviour of the system.)

-## Self-Sustainability
-\criterion{Can you add new items to system namespaces without a restart?
-Yes.}
-There are two namespaces: the platform's JavaScript object graph, and the box tree.
-User code can add to both of these.

-\criterion{Can programs generate programs and execute them?
-Yes.}
-JavaScript code in text boxes can be run with a key combination.
-This code can call functions defined in the source file, and browser APIs, to create new boxes and obj-dicts.
-These can contain text boxes which can then be filled with JavaScript code strings.

-\criterion{Are changes persistent enough to encourage indefinite evolution?
-Maybe.}
-On the one hand, persistence is possible through the manual procedure described in Section\ \ref{persistence}.
-We built up various aspects of the system's current state this way, especially the box positioning and layout.

-\criterion{Can you reprogram low-level infrastructure within the running system?
-Maybe.}
-The system was used to implement the basic Id object model, in which low-level details like the definitions of `send()` and `bind()` are present as user-modifiable functions.
-However, it could be argued that this does not count as it is the *program* implemented via the programming system we are evaluating.
-In this case, we must consider the low-level infrastructure of \OROM{}/SVG.

-\criterion{Can the user interface be arbitrarily changed from within the system?
-No.}
-It might be thought that this is possible because JS boxes can use browser APIs to change the DOM styling.
-While this is true, there is still inaccessible code in functions defined in the source file.
-Some of these functions create boxes, and the style they use is confined to the source file and is not a runtime-accessible variable.

-\criterion{Is there a language mismatch?
-Maybe.}
-The system state is stored in the DOM, which is serialised to HTML, while the code lives in JavaScript.
-It supports JS boxes as part of a graph structure, so this slight mismatch would need overcoming to generate a replacement system.

-\criterion{Is there a scale mismatch?}

-\criterion{Is there an interpreter/compiler mismatch?
-Yes.}
-Code in JS boxes can only be executed, changing the runtime environment; it does not have the effect of constructing an external artefact with the same code and data.

-\criterion{Is there significant regeneration delay?
-No.}

-\criterion{Is there significant loss of state when replacing the system?
-Yes.}
+By weighting code-processing and data-processing scenarios equally, we see no penalty from the latter and some penalty from the former.
+Thus we say the system's usage requires moderate string-wrangling effort.

 ## Situation, Task, User, Importance
 \OROM{}/SVG helps this author (User) visually explore the Id object model (Task) for research (Situation).
-The design as presented in \cite{OROM} showed promise, but was hard to understand and simulate on paper (Importance.)
+The design as presented in \cite{OROM} showed promise, but was hard to understand and simulate on paper (Importance).
 The value lies in the *Expressive Match:* the static diagrams in the source work have been turned into the dynamic medium in which the object model is built.
 However, these diagrams were structural and included code as text strings, which was replicated in the dynamic versions.

 # Conclusions and Future Work
 ## What Did It Take, and Why?